CrystalVortex/Feather-CSS/README.md

 ```

 # Installation :
-simply download the zip file in realeases and unzip it into your project, then link it to your html page (<href>)
+simply download the zip file in realeases and unzip it into your project, then link it to your html page "<href>"

 # Features:
 + Custom html elements (coming soon)